seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **MARIANA**
 O my good lord!
 Sweet Isabel, take my part;
 Lend me your knees, and all my life to come
-I’ll lend you all my life to do you service.
+I'll lend you all my life to do you service.

 **DUKE VINCENTIO**
 Against all sense you do importune her:
 Should she kneel down in mercy of this fact,
-Her brother’s ghost his paved bed would break,
+Her brother's ghost his paved bed would break,
 And take her hence in horror.

 **MARIANA**
 Isabel,
 Sweet Isabel, do yet but kneel by me;
-Hold up your hands, say nothing; I’ll speak all.
+Hold up your hands, say nothing; I'll speak all.
 They say, best men are moulded out of faults;
 And, for the most, become much more the better
 For being a little bad: so may my husband.
 O Isabel, will you not lend a knee?

 **DUKE VINCENTIO**
-He dies for Claudio’s death.
+He dies for Claudio's death.

 **ISABELLA**
 Most bounteous sir,

 *Kneeling*

-Look, if it please you, on this man condemn’d,
+Look, if it please you, on this man condemn'd,
 As if my brother lived: I partly think
-A due sincerity govern’d his deeds,
+A due sincerity govern'd his deeds,
 Till he did look on me: since it is so,
 Let him not die.
 My brother had but justice,
 In that he did the thing for which he died:
 For Angelo,
-His act did not o’ertake his bad intent,
+His act did not o'ertake his bad intent,
 And must be buried but as an intent
-That perish’d by the way: thoughts are no subjects;
+That perish'd by the way: thoughts are no subjects;
 Intents but merely thoughts.

 **MARIANA**
 Merely, my lord.

 **DUKE VINCENTIO**
-Your suit’s unprofitable; stand up, I say.
+Your suit's unprofitable; stand up, I say.
 I have bethought me of another fault.
 Provost, how came it Claudio was beheaded
 At an unusual hour?